THE UNIVERSAL CONCEPT

 How It All Started

-Officially proposed and recognized in 2010, and declared in 2012.
-First time marked by the UN, EU, Nordic Council leaders and international organizations in 2014.
+Officially proposed and recognized in 2010, World NGO Day was declared in 2012 and first observed in 2014 by the UN, EU, Nordic Council leaders, and international organizations.
+It is acknowledged as an international day by the European Union.

-World NGO day was officially proposed and recognised in April 17, 2010 by 12 countries of the Baltic Sea NGO Forum in Vilnius, Lithuania.
+World NGO Day was officially proposed by Marcis Skadmanis with the support of Civic Alliance Latvia (Member of the Baltic Sea NGO Forum) and recognized on April 17, 2010 by 12 countries of the Baltic Sea NGO Forum in Vilnius, Lithuania.
 The member countries of the Baltic Sea NGO Forum were Belarus, Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Poland, Russia, Norway and Sweden.

 Resolution of the IX Baltic Sea NGO Forum, Lithuania.